USEModel/UBEM/README.md

 UBEM.py is a collection of functions and classes which can be used for modeling and simulation of buildings at different spatial and temporal resolutions.

-The model is going to be published in:

-[1] F. Johari, F. Shadram, J. Widén, Urban building energy modeling from geo-referenced energy performance certificate data: Development, calibration, and validation, 2023.

-Any academic or educational use of the model should cite [1], for corporate use, contact Fatemeh Johari at fatemeh.johari@angstrom.uu.se

 Requirements